 Back to our story and Thomas Nast, who continued using the two animals to represent the two parties, and though those in the wild do not share any natural geographical territory, it appears they had a lot of political territory in common.
 An 1879 Nast cartoon shows a donkey snatched from falling into a pit labeled “financial chaos.”
 Where’s the elephant?
 Why, he’s lying in the path of the donkey, hoping he will fall over him and right into the pit, of course!

-Other Cartoonists Use The Symbols
+Other Cartoonists Began Using The Symbols

 In 1880, other cartoonists began to represent the two political parties with the same two animals; donkey and elephant.
 On the one hand the donkey IS stubborn and on the other hand the elephant NEVER forgets!
 That puts our country in a mell of a hess sometimes, but we all have our viewpoints.
 Just keep in mind each animal has its good attributes: both can carry a heavy load, though one seems to have a greater ability for capacity, both need financial help to stay alive, both need caring and grooming and every now and then, both need a good swift kick….but be careful when doing that!
 Donkeys are known to kick back and elephants just set their foot on you.
 Either way you’re out of the game!

-With more political campaigns every day for the 2016 voting season, it can sometimes feel like a cyclone.
+With more political campaigns every day for the each voting season, it can sometimes feel like a cyclone.
 Obviously there were times back in the day when everyone felt the same, witness this cartoon from Cartoonist Bob Satterfield: